-So here are the things I’m doing differently and the second time mum and my tips for first time mums.
+So here are the things I’m doing differently and the second time mum and my second baby advice, which will come in handy for first time mums, too.

 I’m going to just say it right now… Talking to other mums can be a mixed blessing.
 Yes, I joined an NCT group after having Hannah.
 Yes, I leaned on my mum friends during that crazy period in my life of being a first time mum.
 BUT, while it is great having a tribe, comparisons inevitably crept in.
 I just couldn’t help it.
 I think I was particularly vulnerable to comparing babies because I had a non-sleeper.
 So we shared everything from sleeping habits, feeding habits, heck, even how much milk we could produce when expressing.
 Oh, and not to forget the visual comparisons when you notice how skinny your baby is compared to someone else’s.
 WhatsApp conversations – many instigated by me and some not – would naturally end with me feeling like I’ve done something wrong.

 Don’t get me wrong, finding solace in other mums is great.
 We whined together and laughed together and our WhatsApp conversations would come to life at 4am.
 However, I do think I spent more time procrastinating than focusing on my amazing daughter.
-So second time round?
-Don’t ask don’t tell.
-I’m just getting on with it.
+So my top second baby advice would be don’t ask don’t tell.
+Just get on with it.

 Remember: this too shall pass